State atheism: China

 China has adopted a policy of official state atheism.
 Art.
 36 of the Chinese constitution guarantees freedom of religion but it only allows members of state sanctioned organizations to practice religions.
 The government has promoted atheism throughout the country.
 In April 2016, the General Secretary, Xi Jinping, stated that members of the Chinese Communist Party must be "unyielding Marxist atheists"; in the same month, a government-sanctioned demolition work crew drove a bulldozer over two Chinese Christians who protested against the demolition of their church by refusing to step aside, resulting in death of a woman.
 Two members of the church demolition crew were later detained by police.

 Traditionally, a large segment of the Chinese population practiced Chinese folk religions and Confucianism, Taoism and Buddhism.
 As a result, all of these religions had played a significant role in the everyday lives of ordinary people.
 After the 1949 Chinese Revolution, the Chinese Communist Party took power.
 For much of its early history, that government maintained under Marxist thought that religion would ultimately disappear, and characterized it as emblematic of feudalism and foreign colonialism.

 During the Cultural Revolution, student vigilantes who were known as Red Guards converted religious buildings into buildings which were used for secular purposes or they destroyed them.
 However, this attitude relaxed considerably in the late 1970s, during the reform and opening up period.
-The 1978 Constitution of the People's Republic of China guaranteed freedom of religion with a number of restrictions.
+The 1978 Constitution of China guaranteed freedom of religion with a number of restrictions.
 Since then, there has been a massive program to rebuild Buddhist and Taoist temples that were destroyed in the Cultural Revolution.